manmeet18singh/Level-Renderer/README.md

 2. Download and unzip the repository files or clone using the command `https://github.com/manmeet18singh/Project-And-Portfolio.git`
 3. Run the CMake command: `cmake -S ./ -B ./build` in directory with the files
 4. Open the solution generated in the build folder
-5. Change the start-up project from ALL-BUILD to
+5. Change the start-up project from ALL-BUILD to Level_Renderer_Vulkan

 ## Tech
 This project was made using the following technologies: